Diederik Hol: New business

 Following the decommissioning of Sportsinline International by its parent company in 2006, Hol started working for his own company.
-In February 2007, new skate company CadoMotus Skating BV appeared online and through a global network of distributors in the niche speed skating market with ice and inline speed skates.
+In February 2007, new skate company Cádomotus Skating BV appeared online and through a global network of distributors in the niche speed skating market with ice and inline speed skates.

 In recent years, Hol has increasingly shifted his focus to the sport of triathlon.
 This shift was partly motivated by the popularity of the Omega aero-helmet among triathletes in the Dutch national competition.
 Hol developed two types of cycling shoes, based on his expertise in the production of skate and inline skate shoes.
 These shoes have a carbon sole that improves cycling efficiency, that could lead to faster running times.
-For the 2023 season, several professional athletes are expected to use the Cadomotus shoes.
+For the 2023 season, several professional athletes are expected to use the Cádomotus shoes.

 Helmets

-Most notable of all CadoMotus-products are the helmets, used by several marathon teams, but also national speedskating teams, like the Japanese Olympic speed skating squad.
+Most notable of all Cádomotus products are the helmets, used by several marathon teams, but also national speedskating teams, like the Japanese Olympic speed skating squad.
 Safety and aerodynamics were key for the developments of Hol's helmets.
 Two Dutch technical universities have tested the most recent helmet in various conditions, from long-track sprinting to marathon and team pursuit.
 The helmet outperformed all competitors currently on the market.
 For improved safety, Hol invented the honeycomb structure, which absorbs shocks better than traditional EPS foam and makes it impossible for sharp skate blades to penetrate through the ventilation holes to the head.
 This makes the Omega helmet one of the safest helmets in the peloton.
 Due to its aerodynamics, the helmet is also quickly becoming popular in triathlon sports.